 Let’s see other ways to create new slides:

-- Click Slide → New slide.
+b.
+Click on Slide → New slide.

-Alright, you have all the slides that you need for your presentation, but you’ve just realized that they’re not in the correct order.
 To move any slide, select it and drag it to the desired position.

 By hiding a slide, you prevent it from showing up in your presentation without deleting it.
-To do this, select the slides that you want to hide, right-click and choose Skip slide.
+To do this, select the slides that you want to hide, right-click on them and choose Skip slide.
 You’ll see the icon of a crossed-out eye, which means these slides won’t be visible in the presentation.
 To make them visible again, just repeat the same process.

-We’ve reached the end of the tutorial.
 If you want to keep learning about Google Slides, stay tuned for more Slidesgo School content.
 We also have tutorials on how to work with presentations in PowerPoint, so check them out too.
 Learn with us and use our templates to create awesome presentations!